The Impact of Diet on Obesity-Related Diseases

 Leptin has been suggested to control bone resorption by controlling the expression of RANKL and CART (cocaine amphetamine-regulated transcript), as these two factors are thought to regulate osteoclast differentiation.

-It is thought that the increase in leptin and decrease of IGF-1 and IGFBP-3 may be responsible for potentially mediating the poor bone quality.
+It is thought that the increase in leptin and decrease in IGF-1 and IGFBP-3 may be responsible for mediating the poor bone quality.
 These results were supported by the transcription factors that influence osteoblastogenesis in bone marrow (Runx2, osterix, and C/EBPb).
-Thus reduced bone formation through a lower rate of mesenchymal cells differentiating into osteoblasts.
+Thus, reduced bone formation occurs through a lower rate of mesenchymal cells differentiating into osteoblasts.
 [7]

 The risk factors of overweight and obesity are important in diabetes, cardiovascular disease, cancer and premature death.5 The cardiovascular benefits of (Low Carbohydrate – High Fat) diets have been controversial because high-fat diets have traditionally been associated with obesity and metabolic syndrome.
 [8,9,10]

-However, a study conducted by Holloway et al. 2012 associated (Low Carbohydrate – High Fat) diets promoted atherogenesis, heart failure, insulin resistance and glucose intolerance.
+However, a study conducted by Holloway et al. (2012) associated low-carbohydrate, high–fat diets with the promotion of atherogenesis, heart failure, insulin resistance, and glucose intolerance.
 Furthermore, the effects of short-term (Low Carbohydrate – High Fat) diets increased circulating free fatty acid (FFAs) concentrations and impaired myocardial function.
 [11,12]

-Bisschop et al. 2004 found that both low-fat and high-fat diets rapidly reduce the fractional turnover rate (FTR), and therefore may have major effects on human bile salt metabolism.
+Bisschop et al. 2004 found that both low-fat and high-fat diets rapidly reduce the fractional turnover rate (FTR) and, therefore, may have significant effects on human bile salt metabolism.
 This reflected in a decrease in the turnover and synthesis of primary bile salts and consequently resulted in the impaired removal of cholesterol from the body.
 [13]

 High Carbohydrate – Low-Fat Diets